genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 used in variant calling) and SP (phred-scaled strand bias P-value) tags in the output file.

-The result Genetic Variations file can be opened in Genome Browser as a separate  variation track, further annotated using Effect Prediction application, or viewed immediately using Variant Explorer application.
+The result Genetic Variations can be explored in **Genome Browser** as a separate  variation track, further annotated using **Effect Prediction** application, or viewed immediately using **Variant Explorer** application.

 This application is based on `SAMtools
 <http://www.htslib.org/doc/samtools-1.1.html>`_ and